laprej/laprej-www/_drafts/research-statement.md

 ### Future Simulation Systems

-Parallel discrete-event simulation (PDES) is a valuable tool for many scientists and engineers.
-From simulating the national air space to prototyping a large-scale radio protocols before deployment, PDES has the potential to save large sums of money and minimize the time required to arrive at a functional design.
-While the potential uses are vast, truly taking advantage of PDES can be challenging: some approaches leave too much performance untapped due to their conservative nature while others require complicated and unconventional methods to correct out-of-order event executions.
+While the potential uses of simulations are vast, truly taking advantage of PDES can be challenging: some approaches leave too much performance untapped due to their conservative nature while others require complicated and unconventional methods to correct out-of-order event executions.
 The difficulty in developing such systems can be daunting yet provides some excellent opportunities.
 Simulation engines would benefit greatly from being capable of greater degrees of introspection.
 Additionally, redesigning to increase modularity will make changes more localized and easier to perform.